nooraelina/mimmit-koodaa-hackathon/README.md

 # Digitraining
 ### :computer: A project created during Mimmit koodaa -hackathon! (with lots of :coffee:)
 `17.9.-19.9.2021`
+## Challenge
+This challenge was offered by Helsinki City
+> In this hackathon, your task is to offer a solution to how to enable testing of an individual applicant’s digital skills and to create indicators that include even the most basic or even non-existent skill levels.
+The solution should be able to profile the applicant’s skill level, for Helsinki to be able to offer targeted education to improve the skills.
+### Expected outcome
+>The solution should be for example a concept, application or a service mockup.
+It should be simple, easy to use and to enable use with own mobile device or public employment service computers or public computers in the libraries.
+The solution should take into account that filling a web questionnaire or form, or building a CV are very challenging tasks without digital skills.
+Helsinki is also interested in a gamified solution.

 ## Purpose of the app?
 A way to evaluate digital skills that will benefit both the job seeker and those providing services to them.